jasonniebauer/Uninstall-Windows-10-Apps/README.md

 # Uninstall Windows 10 Apps
-How to remove Windows 10 apps (even those built-in) with PowerShell.
+Remove Windows 10 apps (even those built-in) with PowerShell.

 **Tip:** It's much easier to type PowerShell commands in all lowercase.
 The following commands have been capitalized for your viewing pleasure, but again, it is not required.